 25. DIY Sandbox Table

 Ditch the traditional sandbox!
 The beauty of this sandbox table is it’s portable and it has a lid.
 No unnecessary dust in your backyard after playtime!
 Assembling the wood boards together follows the pattern of a crate.
 After that, all you have to do is paint the wood and seal it with a lid.

 26. DIY Rope Ottoman

 New backyard seats mean more hours of fun conversations!
 It’s so simple.
 Just get an old tire and a lot of nylon rope.
-Wrap the nylon rope around the tire following the pattern courtesy of this guide.
-Voila!
-A new addition to your outdoor furniture.
+Wrap the nylon rope around the tire following the pattern courtesy of this guide and you’ll soon have a new addition to your outdoor furniture.

 27. Cube Lights